 Additional Travel Medicine

-Of course also bring medicines of your choice for sleep, pain, colds and a travel first aid kit.
+Of course also bring medicines of your choice for sleep, pain, colds, and a travel first aid kit.

-I’m visiting in late October and was told to be ready for scorching sun during the day and pleasant to cooler nights.
+I’m visited in late October and was told to be ready for scorching sun during the day and pleasant to cooler nights.
 Visiting India requires protection from the sun year-round, so make sure to bring plenty of sunscreen.
 My favorite is Neutrogena Sunscreen, Broad Spectrum Spf 45.